The Difference Between Bookkeepers and Accountants

 As your tax agent they act as an intermediary between you and the IRD which can be very helpful.
 They are the specialist who can help decipher tax law for you, and advocate on your behalf if necessary.

-New Zealand accountants are usually with accounting firms, either their own or with a larger global brand, while bookkeepers are either self-employed contractors or, increasingly, part of an outsourced bookkeeping business.
+New Zealand accountants are usually employed with accounting firms, either their own or with a larger global brand, while bookkeepers are either self-employed contractors or, increasingly, part of another bookkeeping business.

 Accountants generally have an accounting degree and many have completed further study to become a Chartered Accountant or CPA.
 This may be desirable when looking for an accountant, however I know several very good accountants who are not Chartered Accountants.